GioF71/mpd-alsa-docker/README.md

 PGID||Group id.
 Defaults to `1000`.
 The user/group will be created for `pulse` mode regardless of the `USER_MODE` variable.
 PGID||Group id.
 Defaults to `1000`.
 AUDIO_GID||`audio` group id from the host machine.
 Mandatory for `alsa` output in user mode.
 See [User mode](#user-mode).
+ALSA_PRESET||Use an alsa preset.
+See file `app/assets/alsa-presets.conf` to check the existing presets.
+Additional presets can be passed to the container through the file `/user/config/additional-alsa-presets.conf`
 MPD_AUDIO_DEVICE|default|The audio device.
 Common examples: `hw:DAC,0` or `hw:x20,0` or `hw:X20,0` for usb dac based on XMOS ALSA_DEVICE_NAME|Alsa Device|Name of the Alsa Device MIXER_TYPE|hardware|Mixer type